STGI-Hackathon-2024/Data-Mavericks/README.md

 ---

-### How to Use This Template
+### How to Use Verify Your Customer

-- Replace `insert_your_image_link_here` with the actual Google Drive or file links of the images you've uploaded.
-- Replace `insert_ppt_link_here` and `insert_video_link_here` with the respective links to your presentation and demo video on Google Drive.

-This is a complete README file structure with all relevant placeholders for your project.
-Let me know if you need further customizations or assistance in uploading the images!
+This README now includes all the relevant pages, including Signup, Dashboard, Developer Team, and Document Upload/Capture Image.